AriFordsham/GHCWiki/ghci-debugger.md

 The **debugger** itself, i.e. the user interface offered by InteractiveUI, should virtually maintain itself once it is bug-free (which I don't claim it is), as long as future changes to ghci itself respect the few things it assumes.

+### Breakpoints and threads

+In a multi-threaded program breakpoints and threads must be handled carefully.
+Consider the case that one running thread hits a breakpoint and then another running thread also hits a breakpoint.
+What should happen?

+One important note is that when a breakpoint is hit control returns to a GHCi prompt, which has a command line on a terminal.
+Obviously this prompt is not designed to be run concurrently.
+So, in the very least, there should only be on thread allowed to enter the debugging prompt at any one time.
+One mechansim to support this would be to lock entry into the debugger prompt with an MVar.
+Any other thread which hits a breakpoint will then have to wait on the MVar before proceeding to the prompt.
+Another more substantial option is to have the schedular stop all running threads whenever a breakpoint is entered.
+This would allow more features in the debugger, such as the ability to inspect the stacks of running threads and so forth.
+It also seems to be consistent with the way that gdb works and the java debugger, see [ http://sourceware.org/gdb/current/onlinedocs/gdb_6.html\#SEC45](http://sourceware.org/gdb/current/onlinedocs/gdb_6.html#SEC45).